 How to Research & Buy Your First RV, Part 2

-Now that you’re up to speed (pun intended) on the basics how to research and buy an RV, let’s get into some of the finer points.
+Now that you’re up to speed (pun intended) on the basics how to research and buy an RV, let’s get into some of the finer points on choosing an RV.
 These are details that will help you choose between similar models and include the kind of things that can make your camping dreams a reality.

 Weather and Wildlife